-1.5 hours lecture (GR or P/NP) Recommended Preparation: MM/VI 9A or MMART 141A MM/VI 20A or MMART 150A
+1.5 hours lecture (GR or P/NP) Recommended Preparation: MM/VI 9A or MMART 141A MM/VI 20A or MMART 150A Acceptable for credit: CSU

 Storytelling through cinematography: Preproduction preparation, on-set protocol, motion picture aesthetics, industry and on-set terminology; shot development, camera movement, lens selection and blocking of subjects; duties and responsibilities of the camera team.
 Not open for credit to students who have completed MMART 153.
 0612.20